- Does NOT knows what it takes to get analytics off the ground

 - Mgmt wants analytics automated before they lay the foundation of good analytic practices across the department.
 They want one analytic person to run before most of the department learns to walk.

 Unfortunately, too many CAEs are interested in getting ‘automation points’ on the audit board rather than building a solid process and team.
-While some auditable units will eventually have great analytics and automation, the majority of the audits and auditors will continue to walk down the Same As Last Year path, sans analytics (I will write an entire post about this eventually).
+While some auditable units will eventually have great analytics and automation, the majority of the audits and auditors will continue to walk down the Same As Last Year path, sans analytics.

 - Mgmt thinks the role of analytics is to speed up the current test procedures, not transform the audit process.
 Little or no focus is spent on how planning, risk analysis, obtaining data, scoping the audit, designing test procedures, communicating audit results, and tracking audit issue closure can be transformed by analytic processes.